-□Be at least 25 years old

-□ Have a minimum of three years' work experience

-□Candidates not meeting the NQF level 8 requirement can apply through the Recognition of Prior Learning (RPL) route and submit the Portfolio of Learning (POL) assessment form.

-$\square$ Submit a $\overrightarrow{CV}$ , two referee reports and personal motivations in the form of three essays that will be used for selection purposes.

-□Selected applicants will be required to take part in an interview.
+- Be at least 25 years old - Have a minimum of three years' relevant work experience - Have a minimum GMAT score of 550 - Be fluent in English. - Candidates not meeting the NQF level 8 requirement can apply through the Recognition of Prior Learning (RPL) route and submit the Portfolio of Learning (POL) assessment form. - Candidates not meeting the NQF level 8 requirement must be able to demonstrate learning and academic ability that corresponds to the NQF 8 level, including critical thinking, problem solving and research skills. - Submit a CV, two referee reports and personal motivations in the form of three essays that will be used for selection purposes. - Selected applicants will be required to take part in an interview.